Coco194/Journalize/README.md

 # journalize.github.io
-A unique journal app to jot down all your thoughts
+A website for the Journalize app which allows you to create digital journals using the browser.
+The website provides an easy and minimalistic interface to create, delete, and edit journals.